101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-6/course.md

 </Highlight>
 This function add\_comment takes a string and saves it in the contract.
 When done, it does not return anything.
 First, it makes sure the contract is actually initialized to provide necessary fields and functions.
 It also enforces the user to use their account to write a comment, so you can not call another contract to write a comment.

 The contract checks if the comment has a short enough length (a maximum length of 500 chars was chosen).
 The final line adds the comment to the Meme.
-But how does this actually look like to write something on the blockchain?
-Try it yourself by fixing the add\_comment function.

 <Spacer />
 <narrativeText style="background: #00C08B;">